 For more information, contact J. Alfredo Gómez at (202) 512-3841 or email@example.com.

 Recommendations for Executive Action

-Comments: EPA agreed with this recommendation, and in June 2019 EPA provided GAO with a written update on the status of actions being taken in response to the recommendation.
-EPA stated that the leader of the management conference, the Puget Sound Partnership, has initiated an effort to review and revise the Puget Sound recovery vital signs, including updating their associated indicators and targets.
-EPA estimated that this effort will be completed in fiscal year 2021 for use in the 2022 comprehensive conservation and management plan (CCMP) update.
-In December 2019, EPA stated that work is ongoing.
-We will continue to monitor the status of this effort and will assess the extent to which it addresses our recommendation.
+Comments: In June 2020, EPA officials reported that they continue to work with the leader of the management conference, the Puget Sound Partnership.
+The Partnership has initiated an effort to review and revise the Puget Sound recovery vital signs, including updating their associated indicators and targets.
+EPA reported that progress on this effort was presented at the May 2020 Ecosystem Coordination Board meeting and is on schedule to be completed for the 2022 Comprehensive Conservation and Management Plan (CCMP) update.
+GAO will continue to monitor the status of this effort and will assess the extent to which it addresses the recommendation.

 Recommendation: The EPA Region 10 Administrator should work with the management conference on future updates to the CCMP to help prioritize among the indicators that currently lack measurable targets and ensure that such targets are developed for the highest priority indicators where possible.
 (Recommendation 1)